Volunteer Policy

 - All jobs worked will be worth 1 point with the exception of officials and table jobs, which are worth 2 points.

-- Practice Group Parents will earn 2 points for fulfilling team parent requirements.
+- Practice Group Parents will earn 1 point per event planned.

 - Dual Team Parents will fulfill their points obligation by fulfilling the requirements of this volunteer position.

-- Dual Team Parents will coordinate and send signups for dual meets.
+- Dual Team Parents will coordinate and track signups for dual meets.

 - A failure to meet your points obligation for the season will result in a fine of $75 per point.